Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Introduction

-If the set of KLR sequences is the same as the set of MLR sequences is a well studied open question in the field of algorithmic randomness \cite{LiV19}.
-We say that a set of betting strategies is universal if for every non-MLR sequence it contains a strategy that wins on the sequence.
-We can now restate "is KLR=MLR?" as "are Kolmogorov-Loveland betting strategies universal?".
-In fact, by a result in \cite{MillerMerkle}, we can consider just the total computable non-monotonic betting strategies, since every partial strategy can be replaced by two total ones that win on the same sequences as the partial one.
+A set of betting strategies is called \textit{universal} if for every non-MLR sequence it contains a strategy that wins on the sequence.
+We can now restate "is KLR=MLR?" as "is the set of Kolmogorov-Loveland betting strategies universal?".
+In fact, by a result in \cite{MillerMerkle}, we can consider just the total computable non-monotonic betting strategies since every partial strategy can be replaced by two total ones that win on the same sequences as the partial one.

+For any betting strategy, making a bet consists of partitioning a set of sequences into two subsets and placing a wager on one of them.
+The outcome of a bet determines which subset contains the sequence the strategy is betting on.
+A non-monotonic strategy, when making a bet, partitions a set of sequences into two sets according to the value of the bit at a chosen position.
 In \cite{MMS}, more general betting strategies than the non-monotonic ones have been studied.
-A non-monotonic strategy, when making a bet, partitions a set of sequences determined by the outcome of previous bet into two sets according to the value of the bit at a chosen position, and places a wager on one of the sets.
-A general betting strategy has more freedom in partitioning sets.
-When making a bet, the set determined by the outcome of previous bet, $v$, can be split into any two chosen clopen sets $v_0,v_1$.
+A \textit{general betting strategy} has more freedom in partitioning sets.
+When making a bet, the set determined by the outcome of a previous bet, $v$, can be split into any two chosen clopen sets $v_0,v_1$.
 The outcome of the bet determines in which of the two sets the sequence is, and the capital is updated in the following way.
 Suppose that the betting strategy wagers amount $w$ of current capital $c$ on $v_0$.
-If the sequence the strategy is betting on is in $v_1$, the updated capital is $c_1= c-w$ and if it is in $v_0$, the updated capital is $c_0=c+w\frac{\lambda(v_1)}{\lambda(v_0)}$.
-Note that the (uniform Lebesgue) measure of $v_0,v_1$ does not have to be equal.
+If the sequence the strategy is betting on is in $v_1$, the updated capital is $c_1= c-w$.
+If the sequence is in $v_0$, the updated capital is $c_0=c+w\frac{\lambda(v_1)}{\lambda(v_0)}$.
+Note that the measure of $v_0,v_1$ does not have to be equal.
 It was shown in \cite{MMS} that there is a single total computable general betting strategy that is universal.

-It is easy to see that a universal betting strategy necessarily has atoms, that is, some infinite sequences of betting outcomes determine a sequence of nested sets that have measure larger than some positive constant.
-An atomless computable betting strategy cannot be universal, since the sequence of outcomes of bets where wager was lost each time (to wit, the loosing streak) then defines a ML-test - the sequences that fail the test at every level are non-MLR by definition, but the betting strategy does't win on them.
+The outcomes of an infinite sequence of successive bets determine an infinite sequence of nested sets.
+If the measure over the sequence of sets for some infinite succession of bets does not go to zero, we say that a betting strategy has \textit{atoms}.
+It is easy to see that a universal betting strategy necessarily has atoms.
+An atomless computable betting strategy cannot be universal, since the sequence of outcomes of bets where wager was lost each time (to wit, the losing streak) then defines a ML-test - the sequences that fail the test at every level are non-MLR by definition, but the betting strategy does not win on them.